-We saw a tendency for the V6 to push larger debris around on hard floors such as porcelain tiles and wooden floorboards.
+We saw a tendency for the V6 to push larger debris around on hard floors.

 The Absolute and Fluffy versions of the V6, however, include a fluffy roller brush which helps pick up all kinds of debris for hard floors.

 The brush also has soft bristles which ensure your hard floors do not get scratched.

 So if your home is predominantly hard floor, we would recommend that you consider the newer models in the V series.